 Health

-We seek to improve health outcomes by expanding access to better health care and piloting innovative solutions to address gaps in care.
+We seek to reduce disparities and improve health outcomes by expanding access to better health care and piloting innovative solutions to address gaps in systems of care.

 Our current giving includes TEAM UP for Children and the Brigham and Women’s Hospital NICU.